6 steps to help you start a company travel policy

 It’s important to understand and align with the culture of the company as you develop your travel policy, particularly if you are relatively new in the organization.
 That will help ensure “maximum employee engagement,” Reker said.

-Management’s goals and employee wants around travel should both be reflected in your policy.
+Management’s goals and employee wants around corporate travel should both be reflected in your policy.
 “You need to balance the needs and desires of your employee base who will be using your travel program with what management wants,” Liu said.

 Understanding your corporate culture, management’s goals, and employee wants and needs will help you determine the kind of travel policy you want to implement.
 Open, guideline-driven, and mandated policies are the three basic approaches, according to Liu.

-Open travel policies allow travelers to book any travel vendor they choose, generally within some pricing parameters.
-Guideline-driven policies consist of recommendations travelers are encouraged to follow, but are not penalized if they do not.
+Open travel policies allow business travelers to book any travel vendor they choose, generally within some pricing parameters.
+Guideline-driven policies consist of recommendations business travelers are encouraged to follow, but are not penalized if they do not.
 Mandated policies have no gray areas, specify traveler behaviors and vendor choices, and include penalties for non-compliance.
 “There is no fuzziness around it,” Liu said.
-She added that all three types of policies are used by different GBTA members, and the size of the travel program’s budget is not necessarily the determining factor.
+She added that all three types of policies are used by different GBTA members, and the size of the corporate travel program’s budget is not necessarily the determining factor.
 “It runs the gamut,” she said.

 4. Detail the nuts and bolts